shaaza/app-api-server/README.md

 --------------

 The error logs on the server are located at:
-a) Nginx: /var/log/nginx/error.log
+A. Nginx: /var/log/nginx/error.log
-b) Gunicorn + Flask: /var/log/upstart/onboardingapi.log
+B. Gunicorn + Flask: /var/log/upstart/onboardingapi.log

 Access logs (requests to server) are at /var/log/nginx/access.log